 The chairperson will also email the finalist the link below that includes web links and forms pertinent for the campus interview.
-The link includes the MSCA (Appendix O), MSCA Benefits Overview and other forms related to travel and reimbursement.
-Finalists must complete the Appendix O prior to their on-campus interview.
-The candidate should be directed to email the complete document to the academic Dean.
-Candidates should complete the cover page, (page 2c of 10) and pages 3 - 9.
+The link includes the MSCA appendices (Appendix O), the MSCA Benefits Overview and other forms related to travel and reimbursement.
+Finalists must bring the completed Appendix O with them to their interview with the Dean.

-See Appendix H & I
+(See Appendix J & K)